ehamberg/typeclassopedia-md/typeclassopedia.md

       do { v <- e; stmts } → e >>= \v -> do { stmts }
     do { let decls; stmts} → let decls in do { stmts }

-This is not quite the whole story, since `v`{.haskell} might be a pattern instead of a variable.
+This is not quite the whole story, since `v` might be a pattern instead of a variable.
 For example, one can write

 ```haskell
 do (x:xs) <- foo